2 -Tagestour, Chrüzlipass- Etzlihütte

 Description

-Day 1: Since a large rockslide has made the Val Strem impassable, we choose the route over the Alp Caschlé, which unfortunately gives us 2 hours more than the normal route.
-From Alp Caschlé we have to give up 300 metres of altitude again to the valley stage in Bauns.
-In the glacier forefield with the floodplain and moor landscape of the "Glatscher da Strem" we look for a nice place by the water to take a break before we start the steep ascent to the Chrüzli Pass.
+Day 1: Since a large rockslide has made Val Strem impassable, we choose the route via Alp Caschlé, which unfortunately gives us 2 hours more hiking time than the normal route.
+From Alp Caschlé we have to lose another 300 meters of altitude to the valley in Bauns.
+In the apron of the glacier with the stream and moor landscape of the "Glatscher da Strem" we look for a nice place by the water to take a break before we start the steep climb to the Chrüzli Pass.

-A whole series of stone men keep watch here and as in earlier times, there is now again a cross at the top of the pass.
+A whole series of cairns keep watch here and, as in earlier times, there is now a cross at the top of the pass.

-Through the Chrüzlital, over Blockhalden and through dwarf shrub vegetation, we reach the Müllersmatt with the meandering Etzlibach.
+Through the Chrüzlital, over log heaps and through dwarf shrub vegetation, we reach Müllersmatt with the meandering Etzlibach.
 The Etzlihütte is located on a slight hill.
-Here we let ourselves be spoiled with culinary delights, or there is even the opportunity to take a bath in the alpine herbs wooden vat.
+Here we let ourselves be pampered with culinary delights, or we even have the opportunity to take a bath in the Alpine herbs wooden tub.

-Day 2: The ascent to Mittelplatten on the other day we start early in the morning, when the slope is still in the shade.
-The trail runs partly on larger flat rock slabs, partly on somewhat slippery ground, but it is well marked throughout.
-Through the Val Milà, steadily downhill, we reach the Maiensässe of Pardatsch.
-Above Zarcuns the circular hike closes and via Camischolas Sura we walk back to Sedrun station.
+Day 2: We start the climb to Mittelplatten on the other day early in the morning, when the slope is still in the shade.
+The path runs partly on larger flat rock slabs, partly on slightly slippery ground, but it is well marked throughout.
+Through the Val Milà, steadily downhill, we reach the Maiensässe in Pardatsch.
+The circular hike ends above Zarcuns and we hike back to Sedrun train station via Camischolas Sura.

 Geheimtipp